-Partnership of Pastors International (PPI) is a nonprofit organization actively involved in encouraging, training and resourcing church leaders in Haiti and other developing countries.
+Partnership of Pastors International (PPI) is a nonprofit organization actively engaged in encouraging, training and resourcing church leaders in Haiti and other developing countries.
 To learn more about what we do, CLICK HERE.

 Our personal story is: By His unfailing mercy in Christ, God rescued us from our sin and eternal death to love Him and serve Him with our whole hearts!
 We stand in the historic Christian faith in the Protestant Evangelical tradition.
 You can read our summary statements of beliefs and values below.
 This is why we do what we do!